-Over the past 25 years, I’ve worked with thousands of business owners.
-One of the things I see, over and over again, is a tendency to underestimate the service offered by their competitors.
+Over the past 26 years, I’ve worked with thousands of business owners.
+One of the things I see over and over again, is a tendency to underestimate the service offered by their competitors.
 This is a potentially fatal mistake.

 1. Caught-up in their own hard work and dedication

-They work so hard on their own businesses, and care so passionately about their own clients, that they can’t imagine their competitors being equally committed.
-This is, of course, a fallacy.
-The vast majority of business owners work their ass off and try extremely hard to keep their clients happy.
+They work so hard on their own businesses and care so passionately about their own clients, that they can’t imagine their competitors being equally committed.
+This is a total fallacy.
+The vast majority of business owners work their tail off and try extremely hard to keep their clients happy.